-MiDAS is the Minibus Driver Awareness Scheme, supported by the Community Transport Association, UK (CTA) - which promotes a nationally recognised standard for the assessment and training of minibus drivers.
+MiDAS is the Community Transport Association's (CTA) Minibus Driver Awareness Scheme - which promotes a nationally recognised standard for the assessment and training of minibus drivers.

 ‘Really enjoyed the course, clear and relevant for our school setting.
 Comfortable atmosphere created and lots of opportunity for Q & A”.

 What are the objectives of MiDAS for drivers?